whitel1st/docem/README.md

 That was done by a great [research](http://oxmlxxe.github.io/reveal.js/slides.html#/) by Will Vandevanter (`_will_is`) To create such documents with embedded payloads there is a famous tool called [oxml_xxe](https://github.com/BuffaloWill/oxml_xxe).

 But.
-It is not convinient to use `oxml_xxe` when you need to create hundreds of documents with payloads in different places.
+It is not convenient to use `oxml_xxe` when you need to create hundreds of documents with payloads in different places.
 So there it goes - Docem.

-It works like that: You specify sample document - that is a doc that has some `magic_symbols` (in illustratuin it is `፨` (in program it is constant `XXCb8bBA9XX`))  that will be replaced by your refernce to a payload in case of XXE payload, or will be replaces by your XSS payload.
+It works like that: You specify sample document - that is a doc that has some `magic_symbols` (in illustrations it is marked as `፨` (in program it is constant `XXCb8bBA9XX`))  that will be replaced by your reference to a payload in case of XXE payload, or will be replaces by your XSS payload.

 Also there are three different types of `payload_type` - every type determine how every `magic_symbol` will be processed for a given file in a document.
 Every `payload_type` described in section `Usage`.